-Heating system in Ibiza is one of the “hot topic” among winter residents and even if winter in Ibiza might not be as much cold as in other countries, the high humidity and the absence in many houses of central heating, make the cold feel colder when you’re actually inside.
-Properties in Ibiza were not built with winter in mind, as many houses were built to keep the interior cool during the hot summer, because during the mild winter a big open fireplace was enough to heat up the place.
+Heating systems in Ibiza are one of the “hot topics” among winter residents, even if winter in Ibiza might not be as cold as in other countries.
+The high humidity and the absence of central heating in many houses will make the cold feel colder when you’re inside.
+Properties in Ibiza were not built with winter in mind, as many houses were built to keep the interior cool during the hot summer, because during the mild winter a big open fireplace was enough to heat the place.

 It’s now the norm that houses constructed in the last few years have been built to new specifications.
-Insulation is now used, to keep the house warmer in winter and cooler in summer and many new villas or apartments have the luxe of underfloor heating system or central heating.
+Insulation is now used, to keep the house warmer in winter and cooler in summer and many new villas or apartments have the luxury of an underfloor heating system or central heating.

-However, if you live in an older house, for the whole year, there are couple of things you should consider in winter and some tricks your should learn to avoid feeling cold indoors.
-If your house have a fireplace, it’s a good option to keep using it!
-If you never had a fireplace before, it might take some time to learn how to use it and keep the fire going, but ones you learn the tricks, it provides you with a very good, more natural option to warm up the whole place for the whole day!
+However, if you live in an older house, for the whole year, there are a couple of things you should consider in winter and some tricks you should learn to avoid feeling cold indoors.
+If your house has a fireplace, it’s a good option to keep using it!
+If you never had a fireplace before, it might take some time to learn how to use it and keep the fire going.
+Once you learn the tricks, it provides you with a very good, more natural option to warm up the whole place all day!
 If you can’t cut your own wood, there are plenty of places where you can buy it.
-Pallets are very cheap and overall a 20/25 kg of good olive tree logs (which last longer than other type of wood) can cost up to 7/8 euro.
+Pallets are very cheap and overall 20/25 kg of good olive tree logs (which last longer than other types of wood) can cost up to 7/8 euro.

 Portable (plug-in) electric heaters are inexpensive to buy, but costly to use.
-These include ‘radiant’ bar fires, warm air heaters, oil-filled radiators, fan heaters and halogen heaters.
-They are a popular options among islanders, when there is the need to heat a room quickly or for a short period of time.
-If you go for this option your should take into consideration that the electricity in some properties can’t cope with having more than one heaters, a dehumidifier, the laptop, TV and the washing machine all on at the same time.
+These include ‘radiant’ bar fires, warm air heaters, oil-filled radiators, fan heaters, and halogen heaters.
+They are popular options among islanders, when there is the need to heat a room quickly or for a short period.
+If you go for this option you should take into consideration that the electricity in some properties can’t cope with having more than one heater, a dehumidifier, the laptop, the TV, and the washing machine all on at the same time.
 Power cuts are frequent and you should check first the power supply of your house.
-The cheapest to run are halogen heaters and oil-filled radiators; the most expensive are bar fires and fan heaters.
+The cheapest to run are halogen heaters and oil-filled radiators; the most expensive is bar fires and fan heaters.

-If you are looking for a long-lasting solution, you may wish to instal air-conditioning.
+If you are looking for a long-lasting solution, you may wish to install air-conditioning.

-By blowing out hot air, in a short time can warm up the place enough.
+Blowing out hot air, in a short time can warm up the place enough.
 If the AC is left on for a long time, this option could come a bit expensive when the electricity bills are coming every 2 months.
-There are several types of air conditioning, overall very good, as you can use it also in summer to cool the house – Window AC, Split or ductless AC, Portable AC & Central AC.
+There are several types of air conditioning, and overall very good.
+As you can use it also in summer to cool the house – Window AC, Split or ductless AC, Portable AC & Central AC.

 Want something more eco-friendly?

-As Ibiza is one of the most sunniest countries in the world, so solar energy is a viable option.
+As Ibiza is one of the sunniest countries in the world, solar energy is a viable option.
 If you have the chance to switch to solar energy to heat up your house, you should go for it!
 There are several companies on the island who can help you with this.
-Except the initial cost of installation, the advantages are no running costs; silent, maintenance-free operation; and no (or very small) electricity bills.
+Except for the initial cost of installation, the advantages are no running costs, maintenance-free operation, and no (or very small) electricity bills.

-As we mentioned previously damp and high humidity are common problems in Ibiza and it’s worthwhile installing de-humidifiers ( deshumidificador), especially in the bedrooms, to prevent clothes and linen going mouldy.
-You should check on of our previous post “Fighting Damp and & Mould in Ibiza” to learn more about it.
+As we mentioned previously dampness and high humidity are common problems in Ibiza and it’s worthwhile installing de-humidifiers ( deshumidificador), especially in the bedrooms, to prevent clothes and linen from going mouldy.
+You should check one of our previous posts “Fighting Damp and & Mould in Ibiza” to learn more about it.